 If you have an emergency outside the United States and visit a Hospital, simply show your I.D. card.
 If the Hospital does not participate with your PPO, you will need to file a claim.

-Medicare does not pay for Hospital or other medical expenses outside the U.S. If you plan to travel abroad, consider obtaining additional insurance.
+Medicare does not pay for Hospital or other medical expenses outside the U.S. If you are on Medicare and plan to travel abroad, consider obtaining additional insurance.

 Medical Benefits (Maternity Care)